Opera Problems or Bugs with SVG and (X)HTML

 For users and authors: Do not blame anybody, if you have not even read the specifications.

 And you have to read the specification carefully and you have to distinguish between different profiles and versions.
-Note, that SVG-tiny or SVG-basic cover just a large part of SVG, but not everything, so it is not an error, if features of SVG are not supported, that are not included in SVG-tiny or SVG-basic.
-You have to read SVG-mobile specification to optimize your files.
-Normally, SVG-mobile just refers to the SVG-specification.
+Note, that SVG tiny or SVG basic cover just a large part of SVG, but not everything, so it is not an error, if features of SVG are not supported, that are not included in SVG tiny or SVG basic.
+You have to read SVG mobile specification to optimize your files.
+Normally, SVG mobile just refers to the SVG specification.
 You have to look carefully at the restrictions.

 Opera 8 is already able to support a few parts of SVG basic like opacity and parts of gradients, the Opera 9 Technology Preview 1/2 support already more parts of of SVG basic like tspan, parts of text on a path, filters, for them the author has to try examples, what already works and what is incomplete and contains errors.
 Opera 9 beta 1 is expected to support the basic profile completely.
-For Opera 9.50 alpha is noted, that it supports parts of SVG tiny 1.2 too.
+For Opera 9.50 (alpha etc) is noted, that it supports parts of SVG tiny 1.2 too.

-Often it is easy to reduce SVG-documents to SVG-tiny.
-For example instead of CSS you have to use almost the same presentation-attributes of SVG and you can collect elements with the same values of attributes in groups to define something like CSS-classes.
-Instead of animation with (ecma-) scripts declarative animation can be used, not just with SVG-tiny, but with deactivated scripting and full SVG-support, too.
-So in many cases the accessibility with more user-agents gets better with a reduction to SVG-tiny.
+Often it is easy to reduce SVG documents to SVG tiny.
+For example instead of CSS you have to use almost the same presentation attributes of SVG and you can collect elements with the same values of attributes in groups to define something like CSS classes.
+Instead of animation with (ecma-) scripts declarative animation can be used, not just with SVG tiny, but with deactivated scripting and full SVG support, too.
+So in many cases the accessibility with more user agents gets better with a reduction to SVG tiny.

 All examples were tested on Debian-Linux (stable) with the static versions, most of them tar.gz